builderbill

 What I seem to do now is just travel sketching.
 I find that when working and getting on with life in general it is hard to switch off and get into a good state of mind to draw.

 But when I am on holiday and start relaxing I find it easy to start drawing again.
-I usually need a few days to get into the swing of it and and I can do a few pages a day.
+I usually need a few days to get into the swing of it and and then I can do a few pages a day.

-My travel sketchbooks are also part diary and part scrapbook.
-No organization, bits everywhere.
 I have pasted in boat tickets, currency calculators, entrance tickets to any number of historic monuments, and even the tag off a Lipton tea bag, to remember the day when I bought a small electric jug, and was finally able to have a cup of tea, while doing my pre breakfast planning.

 I also found that the drawing was a very easy way to get to know the locals.
 Instead of signing the visitors book in a Chinese bar in Malacca I did a sketch of the joint, to wide acclaim.
 Now I'll tell you, I have definitely done better drawings, (I was very... relaxed at the time).
 Who knows I might have started a trend and that visitor's book is filling up with pictures of Sydney Harbour Bridge and the Statue of Liberty by now.

-I asked her what the cut outs in the frame were for, and took me into the back and showed me the intricate system of posts and rails that was used to lock up the front of the shop, which she still used.
+I asked her what the cut outs in the frame were for, and she took me into the back and showed me the intricate system of posts and rails that was used to lock up the front of the shop, which she still used.
 All her neighbours use ugly steel grilles or roller shutters.

 We had a good chat, I got a couple of free coffees and she got the page out of my sketchbook which she later framed and hung inside.

-I just about always use a cheap fountain pen that I bought in Thailand, and I found this marvelous brown ink, that was very water soluble.
+I just about always use a cheap fountain pen that I bought in Thailand, and I found this marvellous brown ink, that was very water soluble.
 So with only a small brush and a bit of water I could wash into the inky bits and create an ink wash without any extra gear.

-One trick that used to go down well with a local audience and create smiles all round was that instead of using water, I would pour a bit of beer, or coffee etc. into a bottle cap and use that for the wash part.
+One trick that used to go down well with a local audience and create smiles all round was that instead of using water, I would pour a bit of beer, or coffee et. into a bottle cap and use that for the wash part.

-Betty Edwards says that you should keep your old sketches, not to throw them away, as they are a good reminder of where you started from,
+Betty Edwards says that you should keep your old sketches, not to throw them away, as they are a good reminder of where you started from.
+Well I still have some of my early stuff but I am not game to show any of it here.
+This lot's bad enough.

-I had a hugely rewarding but financialy disastrous 9 months or so, when I quit my day job and took up printmaking about 5 years ago.
+I had a hugely rewarding but financially disastrous 9 months or so, when I quit my day job and took up printmaking about 5 years ago.
 I did a couple of courses at our local uni, where they taught me etching.
 I took to it like a duck to water.

-Sooner or later I will do a page with some of my screenprints and etchings on it.
+Sooner or later I will do a page with some of my screen prints and etchings on it.
 In the meantime here is a link to site in tropical North Queensland that is just starting out and has some top artists work for you to see.

 A friend of mine in Darwin creates some beautiful wildlife artwork, well worth a look.